Gravity of Earth: Altitude

 It is a common misconception that astronauts in orbit are weightless because they have flown high enough to escape the Earth's gravity.
 In fact, at an altitude of 400 km, equivalent to a typical orbit of the ISS, gravity is still nearly 90% as strong as at the Earth's surface.
 Weightlessness actually occurs because orbiting objects are in free-fall.

-The effect of ground elevation depends on the density of the ground (see Slab correction section).
+The effect of ground elevation depends on the density of the ground (see Local geology).
 A person flying at 30000 ft above sea level over mountains will feel more gravity than someone at the same elevation but over the sea.
 However, a person standing on the Earth's surface feels less gravity when the elevation is higher.

 The following formula approximates the Earth's gravity variation with altitude: